Language

 Installation

-1. Download the installer for your OS from go.dev.
+Download the Windows installer from go.dev.

 go version